 450g organic oats

 Place the liver and water in a blender and blitz until it becomes a smooth puree.
 Add this to a bowl with the oats and stir well.
 It should be a fairly stiff consistency.
-Pour 1/3 of the mix into a lined loaf tin and bake at 180OC for 25 – 35 minutes, until springy when pressed.
+Pour some of the mix into a lined loaf tin, to about 3cms deep to and bake at 180OC for 25 – 35 minutes, until springy when pressed.
 If you stick a knife in the centre it will come out clean when fully cooked.
-Turn out this loaf and repeat for the other 2 batches or bake them all together if you have 3 loaf tins.
+Turn out this loaf and allow to cool slightly.
+Repeat for the other 2 batches or bake them all together in a larger flat tin (like a foil shallow tray) if you have one.

-Allow to cool slightly and then slice the loaf into 6-10mm slices, depending on the size of your dog, and then chop each slice into cubes.
+Slice the loaf into 4-10mm slices, depending on the size of your dog, and then chop each slice into cubes.
 If you don’t mind slightly sticky liver fingers then you can simply freeze the treats like this, but I prefer to return the chopped cubes to the oven for a further 5-8 minutes just to bake the edges of each treat so they aren’t so messy to handle.